 The limiting charge applies to non-participating providers in the Medicare Part B program when they do not accept assignment and is usually 115% of the physician fee schedule amount.
 Keep in mind, Medicare beneficiaries are not responsible for billed amounts in excess of the limiting charge for a covered service.
 (Effective January 1, 1994, the limiting charge applies to all services and supplies billed under the Physician Fee Schedule (including drugs and biologics) regardless of the provider rendering the services.)

 If you choose not to participate in the Medicare program and do not accept assignment on claims, the maximum amount to charge is 115% of the approved fee schedule amount for non-participating providers.
 This amounts to only 9.25% more than the fee schedule amount for participating providers.

-The primary difference between being a “Par” or Non-par” provider lies in how fees will be collected.
-Participating providers must accept assignment; while non-participating providers may collect up-front from the patient.
-Essentially, if you are a participating provider, your patient will only pay any deductible and/or co-insurance at time of service and then Medicare reimburses the allowed fee after the claim is billed.
+The primary difference between being a “PAR” or “non-PAR” provider is the way fees are collected.
+Participating providers must accept assignment, while non-participating providers may collect upfront from the patient.
+If you are a participating provider, your patient will only pay any deductible and/or co-insurance at time of service and then Medicare reimburses the allowed fee after the claim is billed.
 Non-participating providers may collect their allowed fees in full from the patient and the beneficiary will be partially reimbursed by Medicare.
-For non-covered services, regardless of status, payment may be collected up-front from the patient.
+For non-covered services, regardless of status, payment may be collected upfront from the patient.

-If you are currently a non-participating provider and wish to become participating, you will have to contact your carrier for a participation agreement.
-If you are currently a participating provider and wish to become non-participating, you will need to submit a letter (on office letterhead) to your local carrier or administrative contractor stating your intent.
-This letter must include an original signature of the authorized representative or individual provider.
+If you are a participating provider and wish to become non-participating, you must submit a letter (on office letterhead) to your local carrier or administrative contractor stating your intent and include an original signature of the authorized representative or individual provider.